Universal-Basic-Compute/kinos10/customers/therapykinwelcome/template/sources/getting_started.md

 5. Enter payment information
 6. Review and accept terms of service and privacy policy

-### Step 2: Therapist Matching
+### Step 2: AI Personalization
 1. Our system analyzes your questionnaire responses
-2. We identify therapists with relevant specialization and availability
+2. The AI adapts its therapeutic approach to your needs
-3. A personalized match is made within 24 hours
+3. Personalization is completed immediately
-4. You receive a notification when your therapist is assigned
+4. You can begin your therapeutic conversation right away
-5. Your therapist reviews your information before first contact
+5. The AI reviews your information to provide relevant support

 ### Step 3: Initial Connection
 1. Your therapist sends a welcome message introducing themselves